S e p t e m b e r 30th – O c t o b e r 1st

 TAKE A ROAD TRIP TO HISTORIC WASHINGTON DURING THE BEAUTIFUL FALL FOLIAGE SEASON AND SEE WHAT OUR AREA HAS TO OFFER!
 IT’S A WONDERFUL TIME OF YEAR TO EXPLORE AND DISCOVER THE THINGS THAT MAKE OUR “NECK OF THE WOODS” SPECIAL!
+WE ARE A LITTLE TUCKED AWAY BIG SURPRISE!
 COME AND ENJOY THE DAY WITH US!

-This is a self-guided studio tour featuring local artists in Washington, New Hampshire and the neighboring town of Hillsborough.
-The Washington Area Artists (WAA’s) open their studios specially for you to visit, see where they work and ask questions.
-See a demonstration with Gary LaRose at Rocky Rose Forge and Jon Gibson at Gibson Pewter!
+This is a self-guided studio tour featuring local artists and artisans in Washington, New Hampshire and the neighboring towns of Bradford and Hillsborough.
+The Washington Area Artisans (WAA’s) exhibit and open their studios specially for you to visit, see where they work and ask questions.
+Take a watercolor workshop, enjoy a delightful puppet show and watch artists at work!

 T H E W A S H I N G T O N N E W H A M P S H I R E T O W N C O M M O N S